sigmaco/.github/profile/README.md

 The future is not inherited.
 It is designed.

+You can join this war effort.
+Proceed to the [SIGMA Online](https://sigmaco.org).
+[INTRANET UNDER REFACTORY]

 Report security problems to the Estado-Major Pro Securidad <security@sigmaco.org>.

 Report technical problems to the SIGMA Technology Group <tech@sigmaco.org>.